jamiebull1/geomeppy/README.md

 Installing GeomEppy for Python 2.7 is a simple as calling `pip install geomeppy`.

-Python 3 is also supported, though `pip install` is not currently working for Eppy on Python 3.
+Since `pip install` is not currently working for Eppy on Python 3, Python 3 is not currently supported.
+We hope to rectify this soon.

-After running `pip install geomeppy` you will need to replace the default installation of Eppy with one specifically configured to run on both Python 2 and Python 3.

-The command you need is:

-`pip install https://github.com/santoshphilip/eppy/archive/i87_six.zip  --force-reinstall --no-deps`